 - Our Storehouse volunteer will ask you for the information that we need from your referral form.
 The volunteer will also ask what are your household needs.

 - After we have the information we need, we will set up a convenient time for your visit.

-- When you visit the Storehouse, you will need to bring a truck and people who can help you load your household items.
-Unfortunately there will be no Storehouse volunteers available to help you load.
+- When you visit the Storehouse, you will need to bring a vehicle large enough to carry the items you choose.
+Storehouse volunteers will be available to help you load.

 - You will also need to bring: